mongodb/specifications/source/enumerate-collections.rst

 When returning this information as a cursor, a driver SHOULD use the method name ``listCollections`` or an idiomatic variant.

+Drivers SHOULD specify the nameOnly option when executing the ``listCollections`` command for this method.

 Returning a List of Collection Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~